 Lusaka - Office of the High Commission of Canada

-For emergency assistance after hours, contact the High Commission of Canada in Lusaka and follow the instructions.
-You may also make a collect call to the Emergency Watch and Response Centre in Ottawa at 613-996-8885.
-Dial 00883 first to reach an operator.
+For emergency consular assistance, call the High Commission of Canada in Lusaka and follow the instructions.
+At any time, you may also contact the Emergency Watch and Response Centre in Ottawa.

 The decision to travel is your choice and you are responsible for your personal safety abroad.
 We take the safety and security of Canadians abroad very seriously and provide credible and timely information in our Travel Advice to enable you to make well-informed decisions regarding your travel abroad.